-A high-quality resume can distinguish between getting an interview or your application being tossed aside without a second look.
-Not only does your resume need to demonstrate your experience and qualifications effectively, but it also needs a clean, professional format that makes it easy for hiring managers to read.
+A high-quality resume can distinguish between getting an interview and having your application tossed aside without a second look.
+Your resume needs to demonstrate your experience, qualifications, and education effectively.
+It should also be in a clean, professional format that is easy for hiring managers to read.

 To make the right first impression, it’s important to take the time to carefully craft your resume and tailor it to each job that you apply to.
-Doing this can help you stand out from other applicants and land an interview.
+This can help you stand out from other applicants and land an interview.

-If you need help putting together an effective resume, here’s a simple and comprehensive guide on how to make a resume in three steps.
+If you need help putting together an effective resume, here’s a simple and comprehensive guide to designing a resume in three steps.

 Writing Your Resume: A 3-Step Guide